 Lake Möckeln is the third largest lake on the Småland lake plateau after Bolmen and Åsnen, and is located southwest of Växjö, near the border with Skåne.
 The mutton is a nutrient-poor so-called brown water lake or dystrophic lake with relatively low pH, naturally.
 Like other similar lakes in Sweden, Möckelen was affected by acidification and calcification occurs regularly.

-Among the fish species that occur in Möckeln are perch, pike, perch, eel, burbot, bream, roach, bream, the sheep, rudd, ruffe, bleak, whitefish and catfish.
-The moth is the largest freshwater fish and has Möckeln one of its four occurrences in the country (the other is Emån in Småland, Båven in Södermanland and lower Helgeån water, Kristianstad Water in Skåne).
-Especially in the northwest of the lake, around Agunnarydsåns outlet has ground a solid, strong trunk.
-The moth is a protected fish and must be released if caught.
-The largest catfish caught in Möckeln and documented (in 1994) weighed 52 kg.
-Most common fish species in the lake are pike, perch, pike, bream and roach.
-Particularly fishing for walleye is very popular in the lake.
+Among the fish species found in Möckeln are perch, pike, goose, eel, lake, braxen, roach, birch, darling, marrow, goose, leg lover, cycling and moth.
+The Maal is Sweden's largest lake in Sweden, and in Möckeln one of its four occurrences in the country (the others are Emån in Småland, Båven in Södermanland and Lower Helgeåns water system, Kristianstad water park in Skåne).
+Especially in the northwestern parts of the lake, around the river Agunnarydsån, the template has a solid and stable stem.
+The meal is a frozen fish and must be immediately released if caught.
+The largest mold caught in Möckeln and documented (in 1994) weighed 52 kg.
+The most common fish species in the lake are pike, perch, gossip, braxen and roach.
+Especially fishing for gös is very popular in the lake.

-The fishing area includes Möckeln, stoning, Saw Nässjön and part of Little River Helge.
-The lakes are in Älmhult Ljungby and municipalities in southwestern Småland, Kronoberg County, just north of Älmhult.
+The lakes are located in Älmhult and Ljungby municipalities in southwestern Småland, Kronoberg County, just north of Älmhult.